Where is the boat show?

 What if I already own a boat?

 This is far more than just a display of boats.
-We have the largest display of accessory items of any Boat Show on Florida’s west coast including displays of electronic equipment, motors, fishing equipment, accessories and other items from manufacturers all over the world.
+We have the largest display of accessory items of any Boat Show on Florida’s West coast including displays of electronic equipment, motors, fishing equipment, accessories and other items from manufacturers all over the world.
 Plus you will find a wide variety of service companies, marinas and shipyards and educational information to help you get the most out of your time on the water.

 What if I don’t own a boat?
 Are there other items?

 There will be one-of-a-kind products such as apparel, sun glasses and boat shoes or you can plan your next fishing trip by obtaining information on resorts and marinas.
-And, with nautical clothing and gift items, this is a great chance to kick start your Christmas shopping for your family and friends who enjoy the boating lifestyle.
+And, with nautical clothing and gift items, this is a great chance to kick start your holiday shopping for your family and friends who enjoy the boating lifestyle.

-Fort Myers Fishin’ Village and Tackle Show
+Fishin’ Village and Tackle Show

 You sure do not want to miss our expanded Fishing Village and Tackle Show with Seminars, tackle displays, fishing simulators, casting ponds and many fishing experts who will be on hand to answer questions and just talk fishing.